daisuke-f/vagrant-example/openvpn-client-server/README.md

 # Issues/Notes

 - Currently this VPN is unreliable.
 Ping packets are partially lost or completely unreachable in some cases.
-- After doing "vagrant reload --provision", unnecessary lines are appended to /etc/hosts and /etc/sysctl.conf.
+- After doing "vagrant reload --provision", unnecessary lines are appended to /etc/hosts ~~and /etc/sysctl.conf~~.
 - During provisioning, lot of messages are outputted by openssl and few are useful.

 # References